-The cover scores for native vegetation have reduced in comparison with year 1 levels for native midstorey, groundcover grasses and other groundcovers with the most pronounced reduction observed in the cover of groundcover grasses and other groundcover plants.
-There has been a small increase in canopy cover and groundcover shrub cover has remained stable (See Figure 3.2).
-The magnitude of the reduction in midstorey and increase in canopy are low.
+The cover scores for native vegetation have remained quite consistent for mid-storey groundcover shrub cover in comparison with year 2 levels.
+Groundcover grasses and other groundcovers showed the most pronounced reduction in comparison with year 2 levels.
+There has been a small increase in native mid-storey and canopy cover in comparison with year 2 levels (See Figure 3.2).